Skip to content

 Family-friendly places in Northern Ireland

-Discover the best family-friendly places to visit in Northern Ireland this autumn with a day out at the places in our care.
-Enjoy crisp, colourful woodland walks that spark curiosity and natural play areas perfect for burning off energy.
-As the vibrant autumn leaves fall, family adventures await around every corner.
-If the weather turns chilly or damp, take shelter in our cosy, family-friendly cafés and indulge in some seasonal treats.
-Be sure to check property websites for up-to-date opening times and special autumn events.
+Discover the best family-friendly places to visit in Northern Ireland with a day out at the places in our care.
+With outdoor trails for inquisitive minds and natural play areas to let off steam, family adventures await all year round.
+If rain descends on your outdoor playground, take shelter in our family-friendly cafés for some well-deserved treats.
+Check property websites for specific opening times and events.

 ‘50 things to do before you're 11¾’